 Total time: About 3.5 hours Total $: About $25 including lunch, groceries, and snacks.
 Total value: Priceless…check out the pictures if you don’t believe me.

 It was just myself and my friend Antje and everyone else really missed out.
 We met up at the “Bad Ass Coffee Company” at the Aloha Tower Marketplace.
 Actually, Antje thought I meant the bad “ass coffee” company so she first went to Starbucks…an easy mistake.
 Anyway we took the elevator to the top of the Aloha Tower after a completely worthless search of our bags by the security guard.
 He has probably been sitting at that desk since the tower was built in 1926, but if we had been carrying anything bad, he certainly would have missed it in his minimal search.
 The signs describing the scenic wonders at the top of the tower were more than a little out of date.
 Nice views though.

 From there we walked up Nuuanu stream where we had to hop a couple of fences and do some scrambling to get into the stream bed.
 Lot’s of old Chinese guys playing cards and homeless people sleeping along the way.
 We roughed it down the stream doing a lot of rock hopping and seeing frogs, fish, and birds along the way.
-We emerged at the Kuan Yin Temple and paid a short visit.
+We emerged in Chinatown at the Kuan Yin Temple and paid a short visit.
 After that another visit to what I thought I remembered being a taoist temple but that is now a shinto temple (maybe it always was).